-Over the last two years, I’ve been increasing my real estate holdings as a percentage of net worth (still less than 10%; shooting for 20% long-term) — and that’s mostly taken the form of public (like Vanguard’s VNQ) and private (like Fundrise, below) REITs.
+Over the last few years, I’ve been increasing my real estate holdings as a percentage of net worth (shooting for around 20% long-term) — and that’s mostly taken the form of public (like Vanguard’s VNQ) and private (like Fundrise, below) REITs.

 I like the cash flow and the diversification that comes with owning several properties instead of the liability that could come with just one direct investment.
 Let’s just say I’ve been burned in the past!